ethereum-optimism/community-hub/src/docs/developers/bedrock/differences.md

 Deposits that come from contracts still use [address aliasing](../build/differences.md#address-aliasing).

-Deposits will also be faster, probably about 2.5 minutes or less, rather than the 10-20 minutes they take now.
+Deposits are faster, about a minute, because they only require five blocks for confirmation (and L1 blocks are usually 12 seconds apart).

 <!--
 Deposits are implemented using [a new transaction type](https://github.com/ethereum-optimism/optimism/blob/develop/specs/deposits.md#the-deposited-transaction-type), 0x7E.